Facility Greenhouse Gas Reporting

 Facility GHG emissions reporting contributes to the development, implementation and evaluation of climate change and energy use policies and strategies by providing a more precise picture of the sources and amounts of GHG emissions from Canada's largest emitters.

 The GHGRP applies only to the largest industrial GHG emitters in Canada.
 All facilities that emit the equivalent of 50 000 tonnes (50 kilotonnes) or more of GHGs in carbon dioxide equivalent units (CO2 eq) per year are required to submit a report.
+Facilities with emissions falling below the reporting threshold of 50 kilotonnes per year can voluntarily report their GHG emissions.

 Information for operators of facilities required to report to the Greenhouse Gas Emissions Reporting Program.